quantumlib/Stim/glue/crumble/README.md

 - `ctrl+c`: Copy selection to clipboard (or entire layer if nothing selected).
 - `ctrl+v`: Past clipboard contents at current selection (or entire layer if nothing selected).
 - `ctrl+x`: Cut selection to clipboard (or entire layer if nothing selected).
+- `f`: Flip qubit order of selected operations (e.g. flip the control-to-target direction of a CNOT).
+- `home`: Jump to the first layer of the circuit.
+- `end`: Jump to the last layer of the circuit.
 - `t`: Rotate circuit 45 degrees clockwise.
 - `shift+t`: Rotate circuit 45 degrees counter-clockwise.
-- `home`: Jump to the first layer of the circuit.
-- `end`: Jump to the last layer of the circuit.
+- `v`: Translate circuit down one step.
+- `^`: Translate circuit up one step.
+- `>`: Translate circuit right one step.
+- `<`: Translate circuit left one step.
+- `.`: Translate circuit down and right by a half step.

 **Single Qubit Gates**